 Gift Shop

-A sales desk with items related to House in the Horseshoe is located in the Visitor Center.
+A gift shop with items related to House in the Horseshoe is located in the Visitor Center.

 Programs, Group Activities

-Multiple annual programs are held at the site including the battle reenactment on the first full weekend in August.
+Multiple annual programs are held at the site including the battle reenactment.

 Documents